liandayoufu/gitskills/README.md

 =========

 git skills study
-Creating a new git branch is quickly.
+Creating a new git branch is quickly and simply.